emqx/emqx-docs/en_US/faq/usage.md

 You can also use the [Log Trace](../observability/tracer.md) to trace all the logs related to the Client ID, IP, and topic you specify, and then you can analyze why the client disconnected based on these logs.

-## When I was executing stress test, the connection number and throughput are lower than expected.
+## When I was executing the stress test, the connection number and throughput were lower than expected.
 How can I tune the system to make full use of it?

-When executing a stress test, besides ensuring the necessary hardware resource, it is also necessary to tune the OS and the Erlang VM to make the maximum use of the resource.
-The most common tuning is to modify the global limitation of file handles, the user limitation of file handles, the TCP backlog and buffer, the limitation of process number of Erlang VM and so on.
-You will also need to tune the client machine to ensure it has the ability and resource to handle all the subs and pubs.
+When executing a stress test, besides ensuring the necessary hardware resources, it is also necessary to tune the OS and the Erlang VM to make maximum use of the resources.
+The most common tuning is to modify the global limitation of file handles, the user limitation of file handles, the TCP backlog and buffer, the limitation of process number of Erlang VM, and so on.
+You will also need to tune the client machine to ensure it has the ability and resources to handle all the subs and pubs.

 Different use cases require different tuning.
-In the EMQX document there is a chapter about tuning the system for general purpose.
-Please refer to [Performance Tuning](../performance/tune.md).
+Refer to [Performance Tuning](../performance/tune.md) for tuning the system for general purposes.

 ## When I encounter problems related to client connection, publishing, and subscription, such as failure to connect, abnormal disconnection, etc., how should I troubleshoot?